 While I’m not a hardcore devotee of comic books, I totally dig Batman.
 I definitely have a soft spot for the Caped Crusader and all the other fascinating characters that populate Gotham City.
 So, seeing a new, well-written adaptation of their stories seemed attractive.
 So, here are the thoughts that flew through my mind while watching the pilot, just for fun:

 CANCEL REIGN NOW!
 Okay, seriously.
 I know it is highly improbable that someone with the power of canceling Reign would come across this article or take advice from me, but hey, it’d be just better if it got canceled and its budget went to a more deserving series.
 Even though I wouldn’t wrap my head around it too much since it seems like the type that gets canceled early (but we’ll see about that).
 Anyways, for the uninitiated, Reign is an American television series that focuses on Mary, Queen of Scots’ (Adelaide Kane) early life.
 And not only it is underwhelming in its very own self-designed guilty pleasure way, it is also plainly historically inaccurate.

 This fits with the CW’s problem with adaptations, since it is adapted from HISTORY itself.
 Historical fiction is by no means always bad, but it’s definitely better if it retains at least a certain amount of factual history.
+The key for this type of story to succeed would be finding a healthy balance between the depiction of real events and the more fictitious, fantastical elements, so not to betray and disrespect the realities and spirit of the real-life tale that is being told.
 But in true CW tradition, Reign throws factual history out the window and lets loose with all kinds of implausibilities worthy of the teen-geared CW brand.